soniah/blog/content/posts/2011-05-09-solaris-max-of-100-cron-jobs.md

   - Cron
   - Solaris
 ---
 I stumbled across a <s>limitation</s> <s>feature</s> behaviour of Solaris over the weekend -- by default it only allows you to run a maximum of 100 cron jobs at once.
-I suppose this to protect against &#8220;shooting oneself in the head&#8221;, but aaaarghhh&#8230; Reminds me why I love Monday mornings.
+I suppose this to protect against &#8220;shooting oneself in the head&#8221;, but aaaarghhh.
+Reminds me why I love Monday mornings.

 <!--more-->